Botley Road closure: Information for staff and students

 A34 Botley Interchange essential bridge repairs

-For the most up-to-date information, please visit www.nationalhighways.co.uk/a34botley.
+For the most up-to-date information, please visit www.nationalhighways.co.uk/a34botley.or visit One Network.

 Buses

 Buses will continue serving Botley Road but terminate at the railway bridge.
-If you need to continue your journey, you will need to get off, walk under the bridge and catch a new bus.
+If you need to continue your journey, you must get off, walk under the bridge and catch a new bus.

-The Oxford Bus Company has already published information on changes to services during the closure.
+The Oxford Bus Company has already published information on service changes during the closure.
 Stagecoach has also published information on changes to service.

 Did you know?